fepitre/package-rebuilder/README.md

-QubesRebuilder
+PackageRebuilder
 ===

 ## Architecture

-The current design of `QubesRebuilder` is based on individual tasks orchestrated with the help of `celery` engine (see https://docs.celeryproject.org/en/stable/). `celery` uses a `broker` to receive and distribute task in specific queues for which services `getter`, `rebuilder`, `recorder` and `uploader` are connected to.
+The current design of `PackageRebuilder` is based on individual tasks orchestrated with the help of `celery` engine (see https://docs.celeryproject.org/en/stable/). `celery` uses a `broker` to receive and distribute task in specific queues for which services `getter`, `rebuilder`, `recorder` and `uploader` are connected to.